michael2008/ME-Live-Doc/docs/getting-started.md

 > Our solution supports real-time casting of mixed-reality scenes.
 Through a set of equipment of paired HoloLens and ME-Live!, you can immediately cast MR scenes to any screen such that those who do not wear HoloLens can also enjoy the fantastic MR show.

 * **4K MR Recording**
 > Besides real-time casting, you can record the show with ME-Live! for a resolution up to 4K.
+Moving cameras is supported and by adding Anti-shake tech, videos captured by moving camera will be ultra smooth.

 * **Muti-Player & Multi-Device Collaboration**
 > Collaborations of teams across devices are made easy with ME-Live!.
 Using our management portal, you can distribute apps and scenes to a bunch of HoloLens, which would automatically set them to synchronize with one another through ME-Live! workstation.
 This, therefore, enables people to work at the very same scene, and seamlessly collaborate with each other, in situations like Training, Gaming, Design and Innovation, etc..
 Meanwhile, the creative process can be captured and cast by ME-Live!, where everything is vividly alive!